huangshu91/Isometric-Emblem/README.md

 	-EXPERIENCE/LEVELUP/LEVEL
 	-UNIT TYPES/ADV STATS

+	GUIWidgets that need to be rebuilt (unit menu, item menu) will now be dynamically allocated by the caller (inputcontroller) and removed when finished.

 	Instead of adding simple animation effects to renderable objects themselves, use the effectmanager (WIP).
 This will keep track of what object needs to be moved/shaked/etc.

 	Can add move schemantics to MenuWidget (addChild) but I don't think the speedup gain is worth the time.
 Work on this if i'm ever bored.